 Here is an example on the United MileagePlus Shopping Portal.

 I searched for Addidas.
-You can see the return rate for Addidas is 3 miles per $1.
+You can see the return rate for Addidas was 3 miles per $1.

-You simply click the “Shop this offer” to confirm and the portal redirects you to that merchant’s website.
+To earn the extra 3 miles per dollar spent, you simply click the “Shop this offer” to confirm and the portal redirects you to that merchant’s website.
+You’re shopping on the Adidas website like you would have.

-If there are available coupon codes, they will usually be displayed on the screen before you are redirected to the merchant’s website.
+If there are available coupon codes, they will usually be displayed in the shopping portal on the screen before you are redirected to the merchant’s website.

-External coupon codes typically cancel out any miles and points earned through the portal and should be avoided.
+External coupon codes not appearing in a shopping portal (like a special one a brand emails you) typically cancel out any miles and points earned through the portal and should be avoided if you want to earn the added miles and points.

 Shop and checkout like you normally would.
 Miles and points earned from the portal will appear on your loyalty or credit card account statement in a few weeks.

-ProTip: United even has an app called MileagePlus X. You can use this app to stack more earnings or to earn for in-store shopping.
+ProTip: United even has an app called MileagePlus X. You can use this app before shopping in the United portal to stack more earnings or to earn for in-store shopping.

 Want to be an even savvier portal shopper?
 Keep reading!